awsdocs/amazon-elasticache-docs/doc_source/redis/decrease-replica-count.md

 # Decreasing the Number of Replicas in a Shard<a name="decrease-replica-count"></a>

 You can decrease the number of replicas in a shard for Redis \(cluster mode enabled\), or in a replication group for Redis \(cluster mode disabled\):
-+ For Redis \(cluster mode disabled\), you can decrease the number of replicas to one if Multi\-AZ with Automatic Failover is enabled, and to zero if it isn't enabled\.
++ For Redis \(cluster mode disabled\), you can decrease the number of replicas to one if Multi\-AZ is enabled, and to zero if it isn't enabled\.
 + For Redis \(cluster mode enabled\), you can decrease the number of replicas to zero\.
 However, you can't fail over to a replica if your primary node fails\.

 You can use the AWS Management Console, the AWS CLI or the ElastiCache API to decrease the number of replicas in a node group \(shard\) or replication group\.